 The overarching goal of the Department of Symptom Research is to reduce the symptom burden produced by cancer and its therapy.
 The term "symptom burden" includes the severity of symptoms and the degree to which symptoms interfere with daily living.
 We are working to reduce the symptom burden caused by disease, increase the tolerability of therapy for patients undergoing treatment, and improve recovery for cancer survivors by reducing symptomatic late effects of treatment.

 In pursuit of these goals, the department employs a two-pronged translational approach that ranges from bedside to bench and from bench to bedside:

-- Clinical research consists of descriptive (observational) and interventional clinical research focused on educational, behavioral and medical interventions for cancer-related and treatment-related symptoms, along with instrument development studies to design and validate symptom-assessment questionnaires for patient-reported outcomes-based investigations.
+- Clinical research consists of observational and interventional clinical research focused on educational, behavioral and medical interventions for cancer-related and treatment-related symptoms, along with instrument development and methodology studies to design, validate, and deploy symptom-assessment questionnaires for patient-reported outcomes (PRO)-based investigations.
 Our Symptom Assessment Platform provides long-term, expedited collaboration with drug developers to include the patient’s perspective in the development of new oncology treatments.

 We actively collaborate with basic scientists, clinicians and imaging experts across MD Anderson.